tabotkevin/lawin_backend/README.md

-# Lawin Backend API written in Python using Flask Framework
+# Lawin Backend API written in Python using Flask

 * A simple social media application for Lawyers to post updates and clients to comment, like and message them directly.